If you’ve experienced an accident in California, you may be left wondering what types of compensation you can receive for your injuries.

 There is little worse than reckless behavior by the person or people you have trusted with your health and well-being.
 If a healthcare provider intentionally or recklessly disregards patient safety, leading to harm, punitive damages may be awarded in addition to regular medical malpractice compensation.

 Unlike large law firms where clients may feel like a case number, we treat every client like family.
-Zoi or her father personally follow up with each client to ensure they feel heard and supported throughout their case, especially regarding a settlement.
+Zoi or her father Milton personally follow up with each client to ensure they feel heard and supported throughout their case, especially regarding a settlement.

 Our team is aggressive when it comes to representation.
-Still, we never lose sight of what’s most important—getting you the justice and compensation you deserve, including punitive damages in California where applicable.
+Still, we never lose sight of what’s most important.
+Getting you the justice and compensation you deserve, including punitive damages in California where applicable.

-If you’ve been injured in an accident and believe punitive damages may be a part of your case, don’t wait—contact us online or call (408) 848-2208 today for a free consultation.
+If you’ve been injured in an accident and believe punitive damages may be a part of your case, don’t wait.
+Contact us online or call (408) 848-2208 today for a free consultation.

 Let us give you the personal attention and aggressive representation you need to get your life back on track.